bstep0/AttendU/USERMANUAL.md

 **Q: What happens if multiple students appear at once?**
 **A:** The system will reject the scan and the student will need to fill the camera.

-**Q: What do I do if FRAS doesn't recognize my face?**
+**Q: What do I do if AttendU doesn't recognize my face?**
 **A:** If your facial scan fails, please ensure that you are attempting your scan in a well-lit enviroment.
 Please avoid wearing hats in the process, or anything face coverings.
 If the issues continues, inform your instructor and they can manually mark your attendance as present.
-If the issue persist, please contact support at UNT.FRAS@gmail.com.
+If the issue persist, please contact support at UNT.AttendU@gmail.com.

 **Q: How is my data stored?**
 **A:** All attendance data is encrypted and securely stored in Firebase Firestore.

 **Q: Is my camera feed stored?**
-**A:** No. FRAS handles facial data in real time, but does not store any video footage or camera images.
+**A:** No. AttendU handles facial data in real time, but does not store any video footage or camera images.
 Once a scan is processed, all data collected from that scan is deleted.

 **Q: Who can I contact if I see an issue in my attendance records?**
 **A:** Please contact your instructor if you see an error in your attendance records.
 They can view your attendance records and correct any issues directly.
-If the issue is a system error, please contact support at UNT.FRAS@gmail.com.
+If the issue is a system error, please contact support at UNT.AttendU@gmail.com.

 **Q: Can I upload a new image?**
 **A:** You cannot upload an image yourself.
-If you like to upload a new image, please contact support at UNT.FRAS@gmail.com.
+If you like to upload a new image, please contact support at UNT.AttendU@gmail.com.

 **Q: How do I report a bug or technical issue?**
-**A:** Please attempt to capture or screenshot the problem you are experiencing and email it to UNT.FRAS@gmail.com, along with a description of the problem.
+**A:** Please attempt to capture or screenshot the problem you are experiencing and email it to UNT.AttendU@gmail.com, along with a description of the problem.
 Also include any important information related to the problem such as your role, the browser you are using, and the hardware you are using.
 &nbsp;
 ## <span style="color:#00853E;"> Contact Information</span>
 For help or technical support, contact:

-**Group 3 – FRAS Support  @** UNT.FRAS@gmail.com
+**Group 3 – AttendU Support  @** UNT.AttendU@gmail.com